Contractor Laws & Rules

 2023 rulemaking

-L&I is proposing changes to the state’s contractor registration rules.
-The amendments affect the definitions, penalty and bond amounts, and fees for general and specialty contractors.
-The amendments are necessary due to the passage of legislation and the need to support operating expenses for the Contractor Registration program.
+L&I has adopted changes to the state’s contractor registration rules.
+The changes affect the definitions, penalty and bond amounts, and fees for general and specialty contractors.
+The changes are necessary due to the passage of legislation and the need to support operating expenses for the Contractor Registration program.

 About the new laws